 - All our charges will be specified in pounds sterling and our services must be paid in that currency, unless otherwise agreed by us in writing.
 We reserve the right to choose to demand payment upfront or to issue an invoice for our services.
 Our invoices will be due for payment as specified in the invoice.
 Where no term is specified in an invoice, it will be due on receipt by you.
 Any queries relating to an invoice must be raised immediately on receipt, or within the term of payment specified in the invoice if not due on receipt.
 If a payment is late we reserve the right to charge interest on any amount overdue, such interest being at the rate payable on judgement debts, from 30 days after receipt of our invoice to the date of payment.

-- When you instruct us, you are our client and you will be primarily responsible for the payment of our fees and disbursements even if a third party has agreed or is required to pay the whole or part of those fees and disbursements.
+- When you instruct us, you will be primarily responsible for the payment of our fees and disbursements even if a third party has agreed or is required to pay the whole or part of those fees and disbursements.
 If such third party delays or fails to pay our fees and/or disbursements, you must pay our fees and/or disbursements and recover the relevant amount from the third party.
 Your responsibility to us in such circumstances is the same as if you had delayed or failed to pay the relevant amount to us, i.e. you shall remain jointly and severally liable for all fees incurred.

 4. Identification requirements and data protection